VitaVue Platform Exploration

-- Scanned clinical and fitness environments for concepts or FDA-cleared devices featuring blood pressure monitoring and ECG capabilities.
+- scanned clinical and fitness environments for concepts or FDA-cleared devices featuring blood pressure monitoring and ECG capabilities.
 A secondary literature review covered the medicine of abnormal heart function, and technical aspects of current heart monitors and mobile telemetry.

-- Interviewed ER physicians, cardiologists, surgeons, ICU staff, nurses and cardiac rehab therapists to understand what they might value in: training for use, ease of placement, EMR integration, battery life and data storage.
+- interviewed ER physicians, cardiologists, surgeons, ICU staff, nurses and cardiac rehab therapists to understand what they might value in: training for use, ease of placement, EMR integration, battery life and data storage.

-- Investigated extreme environments like high altitudes, high heat and immersive gaming to understand potential cardiac health risks.
+- investigated extreme environments like high altitudes, high heat and immersive gaming to understand potential cardiac health risks.

 When the team discovered that less than 30% of eligible patients actually complete cardiac rehab—despite the fact that it significantly reduces mortality rates—they focused their work on this opportunity space.

-The ID students mapped the rehab journey after a cardiac event, as well as the complex web of behavioral change expected of patients after leaving the hospital.
+Applying behavioral economics methodology, the ID students mapped the rehab journey after a cardiac event, as well as the complex web of behavioral change expected of patients after leaving the hospital.
 Interviewing clinicians and exploring patient chat rooms allowed the team to understand barriers and facilitators to cardiac rehab, adding an emotional layer to the patient journey and the personas illustrating it.